beer-asr/beer/README.md

 ------------

 Beer is built upon the [pytorch](http://pytorch.org) library.
-Note that we need pytorch to be installed from the master branch as some features are not yet present in the Anaconda package.
+Note that we need pytorch to be installed from the source master branch as some features are not yet present in the Anaconda package.
 Beside, it also requires [numpy](http://www.numpy.org) and [scipy](https://www.scipy.org/scipylib/index.html).
 Finally, the examples use [bokeh](https://bokeh.pydata.org/en/latest/) for visualization.